What Are Superfoods?

 Barley- Barley is high in fiber, lowering instances of hemmorhoids and constipation.
 The creation of "friendly bacteria" is what is partially responsible for healthier levels of cholesterol produced by the liver.
 They also "crowd out" disease-producing bacteria, preventing them from surviving in the intestinal tract.

 Beans- The soluble fiber in beans helps prevent high levels of LDL cholesterol in your bloodstream, which reduces heart disease risks.
 For those who don't eat much meat, beans are rich in iron and protein.
-They also work on blood sugar ups and downs with slower carbohydrate absorption times.
-Beans are rich in folic acid, copper and magnesium, so adding them to your diet can help protect you against several types of cancer as well as vascular disease.
+They also work on blood sugar ups and downs with slower carbohydrate absorption times, and blood pressure fluctuations with their high levels of potassium.
+Beans are also rich in folic acid, copper and magnesium, so adding them to your diet can help protect you against several types of cancer as well as vascular disease.

 Blueberries- Blueberries have the highest antioxidant content of all the fruits and also contain Vitamin C, Vitamin E, Vitamin A, B Complex, magnesium and copper.
 These important nutrients combine to aid in boosting immunity and slowing the aging process.
 A new study indicates that blueberries may even help reduce belly fat, and at the University of Michigan Cardiovascular Center study results indicated that they also reduce risk of cardiovascular disease and metabolic syndrome (risk factors at the root of heart disease and diabetes).

 Broccoli- Broccoli belongs to the cabbage family, known as cruciferous vegetables .
 What that means to you is lower instances of cancer due to broccoli's protective substances called phytochemicals.
 These substances increase the activity of the enzymes in your body that destroy cancer-causing agents.
 Broccoli is also considered a chelator by helping to produce chelating enzymes in the body.